ispamm/kernel-activation-functions/README.md

 We currently provide the following stable implementations:

-* [PyTorch](/pytorch): feedforward and convolutional networks, three kernels (Gaussian/ReLU/Softplus), with random initialization or kernel ridge regression.
+* [PyTorch](/pytorch): feedforward and convolutional layers, three kernels (Gaussian/ReLU/Softplus), with random initialization or kernel ridge regression.
-* [Keras](/keras): same as the PyTorch implementation.
+* [Keras](/keras): same functionalities as the PyTorch implementation.
+* [TensorFlow](/tensorflow/): similar to the Keras implementation, but we use the internal tf.keras.Layer and the eager execution in the demos.
-* [Autograd](/autograd): only for feedforward networks with Gaussian kernel and random initialization.
+* [Autograd](/autograd): only feedforward layers with a Gaussian kernel and random initialization.

-The following implementations are not stable and are under development:

-* [TensorFlow](/tensorflow/): feedforward and convolutional networks.

 More information for each implementation is given in the corresponding folder.
 The code should be relatively easy to plug-in in other architectures or projects.

 ## What is a KAF?